quickjp2/widget-dev-environment/README.md

 -RVM is already installed

--Script is run inside the local git directory
+-Script is run inside the workspace folder

 -A gemset is not pre-created